vtereshkov/umka-lang/doc/api.md

 * `umka`: Interpreter instance handle

-Returned value: 0 if the program execution finishes successfully and no run-time errors were detected, otherwise returns the error code.
+Returned value: 0 if the program execution finishes successfully and no run-time errors were detected, otherwise the error code.

 ```
 UMKA_API void umkaFree(void *umka);